allegroai/clearml-agent/README.md

 ```

 **Note**: It is the user's responsibility to make sure the proper tasks are pushed into the specified queue.
-Do not enqueue training / inference tasks into the specified queue, as it will put unnecessary load on the server.

 ## AutoML and Orchestration Pipelines <a name="automl-pipes"></a>